SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Introduction

-To address these challenges, Sledzieski et al.~\cite{sledzieski2024demo} introduces parameter-efficient finetuning (PEFT) technique, specifically utilizing the LoRA (Low-Rank Adaptation)~\cite{hu2022lora} method, to improve PLMs in proteomics.
-This study focuses on two key tasks: predicting protein-protein interactions (PPIs) and determining the symmetry of homooligomer quaternary structures.
-The authors demonstrate that the PEFT approach can achieve competitive performance compared to traditional finetuning while significantly reducing memory usage and the number of required parameters.
-Zeng et al.~\cite{zeng2024peftsp} implement LoRA into ESM-2~\cite{lin2023esm2}, enabling the adaptation of evolutionary knowledge embedded in protein sequences for signal peptide prediction.
-Schmirler et al.~\cite{schmirler2023finetunetum} utilize finetuning technique compare three leading PLMs (ESM2, ProtT5~\cite{elnaggar2021prottrans}, Ankh~\cite{elnaggar2023ankh}) on eight different protein-related tasks.
-In addition to lora, some works use other finetuning methods.
-Dickson et al.~\cite{dickson2024finetuning} highlight the challenges of annotating proteins with unknown functions and show that directly finetuning PLMs on classification tasks can significantly improve the quality of protein embeddings.
-The finetuned embeddings not only outperform traditional classifiers in Gene Ontology (GO) annotations but also maintain interpretability through similarity comparisons between proteins.
-Luo et al.~\cite{luo2023prefixprot} exploit prefix-tuning of PLMs to generate proteins tailored for specific biomedical applications, showing that multiple properties such as antimicrobial function and alpha-helix structure can be combined into single protein design.
+To address these challenges, the parameter-efficient finetuning (PEFT) technique~\cite{sledzieski2024demo}, specifically utilizing the LoRA (Low-Rank Adaptation)~\cite{hu2022lora} method, was introduced to improve PLMs in proteomics.
+This study focuses on two key tasks: predicting protein-protein interactions and determining the symmetry of homooligomer quaternary structures.
+It demonstrated that the PEFT approach can achieve competitive performance compared to traditional finetuning while significantly reducing memory usage and the number of required parameters.
+LoRA was used in ESM-2~\cite{lin2023esm2}, enabling adaptation of evolutionary knowledge embedded in protein sequences for the prediction of signal peptides~\cite{zeng2024peftsp}.
+Finetuning techniques were used to compare three leading PLMs (ESM-2, ProtT5~\cite{elnaggar2021prottrans}, Ankh~\cite{elnaggar2023ankh}) in eight different protein-related tasks~\cite{schmirler2023finetunetum}.
+In addition to LoRA, other studies have explored alternative finetuning methods.
+The challenges of annotating proteins with unknown functions were addressed by directly finetuning PLMs on classification tasks to significantly improve the quality of protein embeddings~\cite{dickson2024finetuning}.
+The finetuned embeddings not only outperform traditional classifiers in Gene Ontology (GO) annotations but also remain interpretable through similarity comparisons between proteins.
+Prefix-tuning of PLMs was used to generate proteins tailored for specific biomedical applications, showing that multiple properties such as antimicrobial function and alpha-helix structure can be combined into a single protein design~\cite{luo2023prefixprot}.